-new world rich with natural resources

-beyond the dream of the ages.
-Rolling

-back the great unknown of darkness and

-the wilderness they came, across the

-trackless ocean, seeking the right to

-worship according to their like, to win

-sustenance and fortune, to live their

-lives untouched by tyrants rule.
-With

-dauntless courage they dared the unknown;

-dauntless courage they dared the unknown; with flashing ax they widened its trails and cleared its great expanses; with unceasing determination they built a new era in civilization.
-With their unquenchable spirit it was these pioneers and their successors who opened to all men...the FRONTIERS OF FREEDOM.... and built OUR GREAT WOOD COUNTY OF
+STORY OF WOOD COUNTY, WISCONSIN./ # 24 NARR(2) new world rich with natural resources beyond the dream of the ages.
+Rolling back the great unknown of darkness and the wilderness they came, across the trackless ocean, seeking the right to worship according to their like, to win sustenance and fortune, to live their lives untouched by tyrants rule.
+With RR (2) dauntless courage they dared the unknown; with flashing ax they widened its trails and cleared its great expanses; with unceasing determination they built a new era in civilization.
+With their unquenchable spirit it was these pioneers and their successors who opened to all men.... the FROMFIERS OF FREEDOM and built OUR GREAT WOOD COUNTY OF

+THIS IS THE AMERICAN STORY, AND THE

+Our story begins with the Historic American Indian.
+Wood County was claimed by various tribes of Wisconsin Indians who never in their history were hostile to the settlers.

+(3)

 Spot picks up 5 traders on C-3.

-NARR (b) When the first white man set foot into the territory, the most numerous were the Chippewa....who made their homes and villages along the Black River, the Wisconsi River, and other streams and waterways that now make up our community and the surrounding counties.

-SCENE III "THE MEN OF DESTINY"

-Field lights up..Red gelatins on...

-RECORD # CUT-Indian brave runs in...pointing to traders on C-3.
+NARR (5) When the first white man set foot into the territory, the most numerous were the Chippewa....who made their homes and villages along the Black River, the Wisconsi River, and other streams and waterways that now make up our community and the surrounding counties.
+NARR (2) A runner comes into the village, and informs the Chief that a group of white men and approach the village.
+The Indians become immediately excited, for they have traded with the French, and after them the English, for many years.
+And since the organization of "The Great American Fur Co." by John have death Astor in 1809 they began to deal with the new masters of the territory; the Americans,,,, and have found them to be both fair and honest in their dealings.
+NARR (4) The Fur Traders exchange gifts with the Chief of the tribe; making him a present of colorful trinkets and baubles in exchange for the valuable furs and hides they seek.
+The visitors are welcomed and invited to sit in council, ,,, and the brave whose inherent duty it is to light the peace pipe,,, does so and then presents it to the ruling Chief.
+(4) SCENE III "THE MEN OF DESTINY" Field lights up..Red gelatins on...
+RECORD # CUT-- Indian brave runs in...pointing to traders on C-3.
 Spot follows traders down to Chief.

 Fur traders make short quick transactions...then sit in council.
 Brave lights peace pipe.